- — Non-GMO, Kosher, Organic, Raw, Vegan

 - — Good Source of Dietary Fiber, Iron, Vitamin C, Calcium, and Protein

-Organic Black Mulberries are steadily gaining popularity in America as this fruit is rich in nutrition and flavor.
-The mulberry tree is native to Asia and Africa and there are several types of it that bear fruits of different colors and taste.
-Organic black mulberry is the most flavorful and also extremely rich in nutrients.
+Organic Black Mulberries are steadily gaining popularity in America as its prominence lies in its rich nutrition and flavor.
+The mulberry tree is native to Asia and Africa and there are several types of it that bear fruits of different colors and tastes.

-Do not mistake organic black mulberry for blackberry.
+Do not mistake organic black mulberry for blackberries.
 These are fruits from completely different plants, despite their similar look and taste.
-They are both highly nutritious, but mulberries grow on trees, while blackberries are a bush plant and related to raspberry.
+They are both highly nutritious, but mulberries grow on trees, while blackberries are a bush plant, and are related to raspberries.

-Sun-dried organic black mulberries are packed with antioxidants.
-Therefore, they help boost your wellbeing and don’t contain any harmful fats.
+Sun-dried organic black mulberries are packed with antioxidants and don’t contain any harmful fats.
+Therefore, they help boost your energy levels and maintain overall wellbeing.

-Organic unsweetened black mulberries have a sweet yet a bit tangy flavor that’s rich and sometimes compared to toffee caramel.
+Organic unsweetened black mulberries have a sweet yet a bit tangy rich flavor, and sometimes is compared to toffee caramel.
 They are so tasty, you can eat them as a snack or add to trail mixes.
-You can also add dried mulberries to cereals and fruit salads.
+You can also add dried mulberries to cereals, yogurt bowls, and fruit salads.

-Rehydrate them for a bit to use in smoothies or crush dried fruits to add to muffins, cookies, or homemade granola.
+Rehydrate them for a bit to later use in smoothies, or crush the dried fruits to add to muffins, cookies, or homemade granola.